 ‘Infrastructure’ conjures images of transport systems and highways, water and electric distribution networks, tunnels and bridges: mega feats of engineering that make modern life possible.
 These engineered projects often lurk just out of consciousness in our day-to-day urban existence; that is, until something goes wrong, immediately thrusting our reliance on the infrastructure in question into focus.

-A new gathering place for the Mount Gambier community
+A Gathering Place for the Mount Gambier Community

 The design flexibility caters to a wide variety of ages and abilities.
 There is a large aquatic centre with a 25-metre lap pool, learn-to-swim pool, program pool for special-needs groups and children’s splash pad.
 This is in addition to an upgrade of the existing 50-metre outdoor pool.
 A gym, shared community rooms and a creche are also configured along the front of the building, with a café in the entry foyer.
 The rear of the building accommodates six indoor courts with retractable seating that adapts for sporting events, conferences and performances, including trade shows and concerts.

 The Mount Gambier landscape has been formed by limestone sinkholes and ancient volcanic events, and these natural focal points have become gathering spaces for the community.Ben Luppino

 Mount Gambier’s natural landscape inspired the conceptual design narrative of the facility.
 ‘The Mount Gambier landscape has been formed by limestone sinkholes and ancient volcanic events, and these natural focal points have become gathering spaces for the community,’ says DesignInc Senior Associate, Ben Luppino.
 ‘These features informed both the form and materiality of the complex, celebrating local materials and inspiring a design that aims to become a new gathering space for the community.’